jasperdanan/Git-Workshop/PITCHME.md

 That's another thing Git does well.
 Git allows you to branch off and go play around with a new idea or feature seamlessly.
 This also allows for powerful collaboration without stepping on other developers' toes, and we'll get into more of that later.

+git doesn't get in the way of a developer's prefered workflow. git is just a set of tools, you can use whatever workflow you want and it'll do its job.
+You can customize it to your liking, specifying your own workflow, adding hooks to lets say redeploy your website whenever a commit it pushed to the master branch

 ---